IBM Cloud Docs

 If necessary, you can disable autocorrection for your assistant.

-If you find that a domain-specific term is being corrected that shouldn't be, you can prevent the correction from happening by adding the term or phrase to your training data.
+If a domain‑specific term is incorrectly corrected, you can prevent this behavior by adding the term or phrase to your training data.
 For more information, see Autocorrection rules.

 If you are using actions in your assistant, follow these steps to disable autocorrection: